nikolaus-lemberski/distributed-tracing/README.md

 oc apply -k k8s/overlays/trace
 ```

-Open the Jeager UI (`oc get route -n tempostack`) in a Browser, select app-a and click on "Find traces".
+Now call the app-a endpoint to generate some traces, open the Jeager UI (`oc get route -n tempostack`) in a Browser, select app-a and click on "Find traces".
 You should see the distributed tracing information:

 ![Traces](./readme/jaeger-traces.png "Traces in Jaeger UI")